Short Manaslu Trekking

 • Max.
 Altitude870

 Passing by Khorlabesi, a Gurung village, we will trek further to Tatopani.
 Here, we can see natural hot springs.
-We can take a small break to indulge in it and then continue trekking crossing a new suspension bridge over the Budhi Gandaki River.
+We can take a small break to indulge in it and then continue walking, crossing a new suspension bridge over the Budhi Gandaki River.

 • MealsB, L, D